-Birth Control Pill Overdose
+Birth Control Pill Overdose: An Overview

-Birth control pills (oral contraceptives) are not likely to cause serious problems in the case of an overdose.
+) are not likely to cause serious problems in the case of an overdose.
 The effects of a birth control pill overdose may vary, depending on a number of factors, including the birth control pill dosage and whether it was taken with any other substances, medications, or street drugs.

 Even though an overdose of birth control pills is unlikely to be dangerous, seek medical attention immediately if you or someone else happens to take an overdose.